swills/cirrina/NOTES.md

     * Switch to using bhyve config file instead of command line args
     * Support fw_cfg
     * Remove calls to external programs -- particularly hard for ngctl, but doable, tho requires setting up the socket
-    * [Distribute](https://en.wikipedia.org/wiki/Distributed_SQL) the database via mvsqlite, dqlite or something similar, but not rqlite because it lacks a sql or gorm driver and can't really have one
+    * [Distribute](https://en.wikipedia.org/wiki/Distributed_SQL) the database via mvsqlite, dqlite or something similar, but not rqlite because it lacks a sql or gorm driver and can not really have one
     * Use [virtio-vsock](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=271793) to [communicate](https://github.com/linuxkit/virtsock) with VMs
     * See also [nc-vsock](https://github.com/stefanha/nc-vsock) and [this](https://gist.github.com/mcastelino/9a57d00ccf245b98de2129f0efe39857)
     * And [this](https://wiki.qemu.org/Features/VirtioVsock) and [this](https://lwn.net/Articles/556550/)